wechikathach/Movie-Project/README.md

 # Blockbuster movie rental data🎥

 In this notebook, we are going to analyze movie data collected by a movie rental business called Blockbuster.
-The dataset contains information about the amounts, titles, ratings, and customers.
+The dataset contains information about the amounts, titles, ratings, payments, and customers.